Prem Saran Satsangi

-Prem Saran Satsangi is the eighth and current Sant Satguru of Radhasoami Faith, Dayalbagh.
+Prem Saran Satsangi (born 9 March 1937) is the current sant satguru of Radha Soami Sect, Dayalbagh or Radhasoami Satsang Dayalbagh who succeeded Param Guru Lal Sahab, seventh Sant Satguru in 2003.

+He is also the founder and first president of the System Society of India, a professional body of system scientists.
 He holds the Emeritus Chair from the East of the Integrated East-West Forum at The Science of Consciousness Conferences since 2012.
-He is the chairman of Advisory Committee on Education, Dayalbagh Educational Institute.
+He is the Chairman of Advisory Committee on Education (ACE), Dayalbagh Educational Institute (Deemed to be University).

 Birth

 He was born on the campus of Banaras Hindu University, Varanasi on the day of Indian festival of Holi on 9 March 1937, to Krishna Kumar, a Professor of Botany at Agriculture College, Banaras Hindu University and Bhakt Saheli.

 Education and early career

-He studied electrical engineering at the Banaras Hindu University At present Indian Institute of Technology (BHU) Varanasi and graduated in 1957.
+He studied electrical engineering at the Banaras Hindu University, now Indian Institute of Technology (BHU) Varanasi, and graduated in 1957.